feriforgacs/producthunt-maker-goals-menubar/README.md

 - Linux: [download](https://bit.ly/makergoalslinux)

 # The structure of the app
-Root folder: node server that handles the auth process and graphql requests.
+Root folder: node server that handles the auth process and GraphQL requests.
-Client folder: files of the react application
+Client folder: files of the react application.
-Electron folder: files of the electron application
+Electron folder: files of the electron application.

 # How does it work?
 The live version of the application runs on Heroku, the electron app is just a wrapper that loads the Heroku URL.
 Why?
 This is how I was able to manage the authentication flow.